DylanFaure/Minichat/README.md

 - Moove "minichat.php" and "minichat_post.php" in the folder "www" (in the folder wamp).
 - Open phpmyadmin and connect with user : "root" and no password.
 - Create a database named "test".
-- Import the table "chat" on this database.
+- Import the table "chat.sql" on this database.
 - Launch a web page at the url: "localhost: /minichat.php".
 You can now add a message to the web page.